-We make every effort to award students accurately based on the information they submit to our office.
+We make every effort to accurately award aid to students based on the information they submit to our office.
 We may request additional documentation if we feel it is necessary to evaluate need.
-If you feel that there is something that needs further explanation, please submit a written request to financial_aid@gsd.harvard.edu for reconsideration to the Financial Aid Office and any updated figures or additional information.
+If you feel that there is something that needs further explanation, please submit a written request to the Financial Aid Office at financial_aid@gsd.harvard.edu for reconsideration and include any updated figures or additional information you think we should consider.
 We do not compete with other schools' financial aid packages.